chjiao/TAR-VIR/Guidance for Installing PEHaplo and TAR-VIR.md

    > conda list

-+ Search if there is a avalible in your channel
++ Search if there is a avalible package in your channel

    > conda search